EESSI/docs/docs/getting_access/eessi_Apple_container_tool.md

 >
 > - Mac with **Apple Silicon** (M-series chip)
 > - **macOS 26** (Tahoe) or later
-> - internet connection (EESSI software is streamed on demand from CVMFS Stratum 1 servers)
+> - internet connection (EESSI software is streamed on demand from CVMFS Stratum 1 servers)/Other advanced solutions are also possible

 ---